artefactual/atom-docs/user-manual/reports-printing/print-finding-aid.rst

-   It could be  because your :term:`archival description` is still in :term:`draft <draft record>` status, and your Finding aid :ref:`settings <print-finding-aid-settings>` are set to "Generate Finding Aid as public user."
+   It could be  because your :term:`archival description` is still in :term:`draft <draft record>` status, and your Finding aid :ref:`settings <print-finding-aid-settings>` are set to "Generate Finding Aid from public records."
 AtoM will hide the link to generate finding aids from any draft descriptions when this setting is engaged.
 You can either change your settings (see above), or you can publish the description - see:
    :ref:`publish-archival-description`.
 You'll still be able to upload a